Cities in Shanghai

 In 1854 the Shanghai Municipal Council was created to manage the foreign settlements.
 In 1860-1862, civil war had been two times invaded Shanghai(Battle of Shanghai (1861)).
 In 1863, the British settlement, located to the south of Suzhou creek (Huangpu district), and the American settlement, to the north of Suzhou creek (Hongkou district), joined in order to form the International Settlement.
 The French opted out of the Shanghai Municipal Council, and maintained its own French Concession, located to the south of the International Settlement, which still exists today as a popular attraction.
 Citizens of many countries and all continents came to Shanghai to live and work during the ensuing decades; those who stayed for long periods — some for generations — called themselves "Shanghailanders".
 In the 1920s and 1930s, almost 20,000 so-called White Russians and Russian Jews fled the newly-established Soviet Union and took up residence in Shanghai.
 These Shanghai Russians constituted the second-largest foreign community.
 By 1932, Shanghai had become the world's fifth largest city and home to 70,000 foreigners.
 In the 1930s, some 30,000 Jewish refugees from Europe arrived in the city.

 The Sino-Japanese War concluded with the Treaty of Shimonoseki, which elevated Japan to become another foreign power in Shanghai.
 Japan built the first factories in Shanghai, which were soon copied by other foreign powers.
-Shanghai was then the most important financial center in the Far East.
+Shanghai was then the most important financial centre in the Far East.

 Under the Republic of China (1911–1949), Shanghai's political status was finally raised to that of a municipality on July 14, 1927.
-Although the territory of the foreign concessions was excluded from their control, this new Chinese municipality still covered an area of 828.8 square kilometers, including the modern-day districts of Baoshan, Yangpu, Zhabei, Nanshi, and Pudong.
-Headed by a Chinese mayor and municipal council, the new city governments first task was to create a new city center in Jiangwan town of Yangpu district, outside the boundaries of the foreign concessions.
-This new city center was planned to include a public museum, library, sports stadium, and city hall.
+Although the territory of the foreign concessions was excluded from their control, this new Chinese municipality still covered an area of 828.8 square kilometres, including the modern-day districts of Baoshan, Yangpu, Zhabei, Nanshi, and Pudong.
+Headed by a Chinese mayor and municipal council, the new city governments first task was to create a new city centre in Jiangwan town of Yangpu district, outside the boundaries of the foreign concessions.
+This new city centre was planned to include a public museum, library, sports stadium, and city hall.

 The Imperial Japanese Navy Air Service bombed Shanghai on 28 January 1932, nominally in an effort to crush down Chinese student protests of the Manchurian Incident and the subsequent Japanese occupation of northeast China.
 The Chinese fought back in what was known as the January 28 Incident.
 The two sides fought to a standstill and a ceasefire was brokered in May.
 The Battle of Shanghai in 1937 resulted in the occupation of the Chinese administered parts of Shanghai outside of the International Settlement and the French Concession.
 The International Settlement was occupied by the Japanese on 8 December 1941 and remained occupied until Japan's surrender in 1945.
 According to historian Zhiliang Su, at least 149 "comfort houses" for sexual slaves were established in Shanghai during the occupation.